-42 IESO will target to issue DR activation notification 2 hours and 30 minutes before the dispatch hour.
+&lt;sup>42 IESO will target to issue DR activation notification 2 hours and 30 minutes before the dispatch hour.

-Step Completed by Action 4 DRMP If the standby report indicates that the HDR resource is not on standby (absence of standby notice), the DRMP must remove dispatch data before 09:00 EST. Failure to do so may result in the HDR resource receiving an activation notice.
-5 IESO The IESO issues dispatch instructions to the DRMP for HDR resources: When the HDR resource's pre-dispatch schedule is less than the resource's total bid quantity for at least one hour during the dispatch day availability window based on the three hours ahead pre-dispatch run (PD-3).
-The resource may be activated for one to four consecutive hours during the dispatch day and activation per resource will be limited to a maximum of once per day.
-By issuing an activation notice to individual market participant private report site.
-6 DRMP Upon receipt of the activation notice, the DRMP implements the actions required to comply with the d ispatch instructions , by reducing energy withdrawal for each HDR resource to meet the d ispatch instructions issued by the IESO .
-7 DRMP A DRMP that expects the HDR resource to operate in a manner that, for any reason, differs from the IESO 's dispatch instructions shall notify the IESO as soon as possible.
-8 DRMP A DRMP that expects the HDR resource to operate in a manner that, for any reason, differs from the IESO's dispatch instructions shall change their dispatch data as soon as possible.
+Step Completed by Action 6 СМР Upon receipt of the activation notice, the CMP implements the actions required to comply with the d ispatch instructions , by reducing energy withdrawal for each HDR resource to meet the d ispatch instructions issued by the IESO .
+7 СМР A CMP that expects the associated HDR resource to operate in a manner that, for any reason, differs from the IESO 's dispatch instructions shall notify the IESO as soon as possible.
+8 СМР A CMP that expects the associated HDR resource to operate in a manner that, for any reason, differs from the IESO's dispatch instructions shall change their dispatch data as soon as possible.